BetterHelp vs Talkspace: Which One Should You Try First?

 BetterHelp Matching

-- Complete an initial questionnaire about your needs and preferences
+- Complete a longer initial questionnaire about your preferences and mental health needs

 - Larger network may mean more options for finding a good fit